SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [filecoin-station/desktop](https://github.com/filecoin-station/desktop) - Station is a visionary desktop app that connects your computer’s idle resources to the Filecoin network and rewards you with FIL.
 Taking part is simple, just launch the app and start earning.
 - [YousefED/SyncedStore](https://github.com/YousefED/SyncedStore) - SyncedStore CRDT is an easy-to-use library for building live, collaborative applications that sync automatically.
 - [libp2p/js-libp2p](https://github.com/libp2p/js-libp2p) - The JavaScript Implementation of libp2p networking stack.
-- [askorama/orama](https://github.com/askorama/orama) - 🌌  Fast, dependency-free, full-text and vector search engine with typo tolerance, filters, facets, stemming, and more.
-Works with any JavaScript runtime, browser, server, service!
+- [askorama/orama](https://github.com/askorama/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.
 - [antvis/G6VP](https://github.com/antvis/G6VP) - G6VP is an online visual analysis tool for graphs and a low-code platform for building graph applications.
 - [illacloud/illa-builder](https://github.com/illacloud/illa-builder) - Low-code platform allows you to build business apps, enables you to quickly create internal tools such as dashboard, crud app, admin panel, crm, cms, etc. Supports PostgreSQL, MySQL, Supabase, GraphQL
 - [StarlaneStudios/cirql](https://github.com/StarlaneStudios/cirql) - 🔧 A flexible SurrealDB ORM & query builder with Zod powered validation 🏋️‍♂️